Lorp/fit-to-width/README.md

 1. Although CSS `font-stretch` is working in Safari it is not supported in Chrome (2018-06), so cross-platform code must use CSS `font-variation-settings`.
 The `font-variation-settings:wdth` method is implemented in ftw_fit() for this purpose.

 2. CSS font-stretch uses % units, where 100% is normal width, 50% is a notional half-width, and 200% is a notional double width font.
 According to the [OpenType specification](https://docs.microsoft.com/en-us/typography/opentype/spec/dvaraxistag_wdth), these values are supposed to come directly from `wdth` axis coordinates.
 Unfortunately, many existing variable fonts use `wdth` axis values which do not make sense as percentages; the range 0 to 1000 is common, and negative values are also seen.
 Such non-compliant values are not handled well by browsers.
+Default min and max are 0.00001 and 32767.99998.
+Note that values of `font-stretch` <= 0 are invalid.

 #### `font-variation-settings:wdth` [binary search]

 This ftw_fit() method uses the low-level CSS `font-variation-settings` property.
 It works on all browser platforms where variable fonts are supported.
 Care must be taken because it overrides axis settings made elsewhere, for example an initial or inherited `wght` axis setting.
 See the `axes` method property for a way to specify other axes.
+Default min and max are -32768 and 32767.99998 (the extremes of the Fixed 16.16 representation).

 #### `word-spacing` [binary search]